vahidfarajidev/notes-repo/Fundamentals/9-uses-of-func.md

 `Func<>` is a built-in generic delegate in C# used to represent methods that **return a value**.
 It's one of the most powerful and flexible tools for writing clean, reusable, and functional-style code.

-Below are five practical examples showing how `Func<>` is used in real-world C# scenarios — including callback functions, LINQ, logic injection, and more.
+Below are six practical examples showing how `Func<>` is used in real-world C# scenarios — including callback functions, LINQ, logic injection, event handling, and more.

 ---